Zeppelin500/MBusinoLib/README.md

 Current, not the whole M-Bus protocol is implemented.
 But the decoding capabilities still increase.
 Most M-Bus divices should work.

-Tested at ESPs and Arduino MKR boards.
+Tested at ESPs, Arduino MKR and Uno R4.

 ### Credits